lemocla/Which-way-is-up/README.md

   - ### **Deployment on Heroku**

     - #### **This project was deployed in two stages:**
-      - Create an Heroku app, connect to Postgres database and deploy without static files
+      - Create an Heroku app, connect to Postgres database and deploy the app without static files
-      - Create and connect Amazon bucket for images and static files
+      - Create and connect Amazon bucket for storing images and static files

     - #### **Local environment**
        | KEY         | VALUE |